 My notes from trekking the Himalayas continue so no, there was no abrupt end to my adventure.
 I did not get stuck at 3,239 meters.
 I carried on but the whole experience became more demanding.
 From that point I could feel that I am getting easily tired.
 High altitude and a night spent at a cold lodge were taking its toll.
 I needed more stops to either have a drink of water or just rest my backpack on a side of a path.
 I admired the surroundings.
 The snow-covered Himalayas were a remarkable view that motivated me and excited me at the same time.

 I managed to make the most of the sun by having my lunch outside the lodge.
 The supplies were limited up here that was apparent.
 All the food on offer was basic and more expensive in comparison to other places along the way.
-Although the dishes looked very plain I still ate my vegetable noodles with a great appetite.
+Although the dishes looked very plain I still ate with a great appetite.

 As the cold was too much we had to ask for a blanket and before going to bed I had request an additional one.
-I also got myself talked into trying the Nepalese blanket – eating a chilli pepper!
+I also got myself talked into trying the Nepalese blanket – eating a chili pepper!
 I picked a green one from a big plate as I knew that the red one would probably blow my head off.
 I would be red and dead!

-I left the guides and porters to their dinner and more generous than mine serving of chilli and went to my room.
+I left the guides and porters to their dinner and more generous than mine serving of chili and went to my room.
 Already knowing the drill I put double socks, warm leggings, four layers of tops, gloves, hat, scarf plus I had two blankets on top of my sleeping bag… and I was still freezing.
 Whenever I tried moving a little to warm my feet I was feeling really out of breath and my heart was pounding like crazy.
 After few hours I finally warmed up and decided to take of my jacket… uh ah… brave move.
 This simple activity seemed like a mission impossible and I have no idea how long it actually took me to do it.